Workplace accidents can be devastating to manufacturers, so a sensible safety strategy and collaborative relationship with suppliers is essential

 Poor buying choices

-"Quality is the number-one priority when it comes to safety equipment"Brendan Free, Industry Sector Manager, RS Components
+"Quality is the number-one priority when it comes to safety equipment"Richard Graham, Industry Sector Manager, RS

 “When a company is purchasing a highly expensive piece of plant equipment, they will make sure it’s the real thing, that it meets safety standards,” Ho says.
 “But when it comes to gloves, hard hats, face masks and other smaller items, there is a tendency to go with the cheapest option.
 The wrong safety equipment could cost a life and end up hugely damaging a business.